Low oil pressure is something no one wants, but it happens more often than you think.

-The next step would be to drop the oil pan and check the oil pump pickup screen.
-Check to see that the pickup tube is; properly mounted and positioned firmly attached to the oil pump (no leaks) and is not obstructed.
+The next step would be to, drop the oil pan and check the oil pump pickup screen.
+Check to see that the pickup tube is, properly mounted and is; firmly attached to the oil pump (no leaks) and is not obstructed.

-If the oil pump is mounted inside the crankcase, the next step might be to remove and inspect the pump.
-A broken pump drive would tell you something entered and jammed the pump.
-If the pump is worn or damaged; replacement is the only option.
+If the oil pump is inside the crankcase; the next step might be to remove and inspect the pump.
+A broken pump drive would tell you, something entered and jammed the pump.
+If the pump is worn or damaged, replacement is the only option.

-If the pump appears to be okay; the next step would be to measure the rod and main bearing clearances.
-Check the clearances on the main bearing closest the pump (since this has the greatest effect on pressure); and clearances on the furthest rod bearing (since this will show the greatest wear).
+If the pump appears to be okay, the next step would be to, measure the rod and main bearing clearances.
+Check the clearances on, the main bearing closest the pump (since this has the greatest effect on pressure).
+Also, clearances on the furthest rod bearing, (since this will show, the greatest wear).

-Worn crankshaft bearing will have to be replaced.
-But before you do so, carefully inspect and measure the crankshaft journals to check for wear; scoring, out-of-round and taper.
-You will have to regrind or replace a worn crankshaft.
+Consequently, worn crankshaft bearings, will have to be replaced.
+But, before you do so, carefully inspect and measure the crankshaft journals; to check for wear, scoring, out-of-round and taper.
+Because, you may have to, regrind or replace a worn crankshaft.

-While many older oil pressure gauges were actual hydro-mechanical gauges, warning lights and most modern gauges are electrical or electronic.
-When investigating low pressure problems; the best way to test actual oil pressure is with a mechanical oil pressure gauge.
-Finally, Oil pressure can be checked at the sending unit passage with an externally mounted mechanical oil pressure gauge.
+While many older oil pressure gauges were, actual hydro-mechanical gauges, warning lights.
+Now, most modern gauges are electrical or electronic.
+So, when investigating low pressure problems; the best way to test actual oil pressure, is with a mechanical oil pressure gauge.
+As a result, oil pressure can be checked; at the sending unit passage with an, externally mounted mechanical oil pressure gauge.